 Attributes of the parents; the study sought to analyse how the level of education of the mother influence the incidence of child labour in a particular household.
 The Chi-square test pointed to a lack of relationship between the level of education of the mother and the child's involvement in labour.
 Thus, it was concluded that the two variables are independent or not associated and thus the null hypothesis was upheld.
 In regard to the type of occupation of the mother and child's involvement in labour, the Chi-square test confirmed that there was no relationship between the type of occupation of the mother and the child's involvement in labour.
-It was concluded that the two variables are independent or not associated and thus the two variables are independent or not associated and thus the two variables are independent or not associated and thus the two variables are independent or not associated and thus the two variables are independent or not associated and thus the null hypothesis was upheld.
+It was concluded that the two variables are independent or not associated and thus the null hypothesis was upheld.
 This indicates that the level of education and the type of occupation of the mother do not influence the child's involvement in labour in a particular household.

 Household characteristics; on the household size, majority of the households that reported cases of child labour had more than six household members (72%) which is a relatively large household size.
 This suggests that there might be an association between the household size and the child's involvement in labour in a particular household.
 The Chi-square test of independence done indicated that there is a relationship between the household size and the child's involvement in labour.
 It was thus concluded that the two variables are dependent or associated.
 Thus, the null hypothesis of the study was rejected and the alternative hypothesis adopted.
 On the household income, majority of the households that reported cases of child labour (69%) had a monthly income of less than Ksh.
 10,000.
 This shows that these households had relatively low monthly incomes and is indicative of the fact that parents of these child labourers belonged to the class of the working poor.
 The Chi-square test of independence done indicated that there is a relationship between the household size and the child's involvement in labour.
-It was thus concluded that the two variables are dependent or associated to the study was rejected and the alternative hypothesis belonged to the study was rejected and the alternative hypothesis of the study was the child's involvement in labour.
 It was thus concluded that the two variables are dependent or associated.
-Hence, the null hypothesis of the study was rejected and the alternative hypothesis of the study was rejected and the alternative hypothesis upheld for the current study.
+Hence, the null hypothesis of the study was rejected and the alternative hypothesis upheld for the current study.